Chapter 18.30

 B. The site shall be completely enclosed with a six-foot-high solid decorative masonry wall, except for points of ingress and egress (including emergency fire access) which shall be properly gated.
 The gate(s) shall be maintained in good working order and shall remain closed except when in use.

-C. No business activity shall be conducted other than the rental of storage spaces for inactive storage use.
+C. No business activity or other uses shall be conducted or maintained other than the rental of storage spaces for inactive storage use.

 D. All storage shall be located within a fully enclosed structure(s).